 However on contacting Halifax again – the call taker was wonderful and said we’d have the money back in no time but was surprised, so few people had actually contacted them for chargeback.

 We had the money put back into our account within the hour.
 We cannot thank them enough.

-My wife and I recently booked Thomas Cook flight-only tickets for next June, paying with my Barclays Visa debit card.
-On Monday, just hours after Thomas Cook's collapse, I received a text from Barclays saying it was aware I'd paid for services from Thomas Cook which were not going to be delivered.
+My wife and I booked Thomas Cook flight-only tickets, paying with my Barclays Visa debit card.
+Just hours after Thomas Cook's collapse, I received a text from Barclays saying it was aware I'd paid for services from Thomas Cook which were not going to be delivered.
 Barclays suggested I call the bank on a dedicated number.
 I phoned and the helpline rep started a dispute case with Visa on our behalf.
 On Tuesday – the day after – the full cost of the tickets was refunded to my bank account.
 A great result and praise for Barclays for their efficient service!